dof-dss/nicsdru_unity/README.md

 - Make a copy of .lando.example.yml naming it .lando.local.yml and edit with your own unique project name.
 - `lando start`

-Once ready, you will need to either install Drupal from existing configuration (no content):

-`lando drush si --existing-config`

 Or, if available, you may also fetch the database and import this:

 `platform db:dump --stdout unity-db.sql | lando db-import unity-db.sql` (you'll need to specify project ID and environment ID)